coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacv:: induction @term as @or_and_intropattern_loc

-   This behaves as :tacn:`induction` but uses the names in :n:`@or_and_intropattern_loc` to name the variables introduced in the context.
+   Behaves like :tacn:`induction` but uses the names in :n:`@or_and_intropattern_loc` to name the variables introduced in the context.
 The :n:`@or_and_intropattern_loc` must typically be of the form :n:`[ p` :sub:`11` :n:`... p` :sub:`1n` :n:`| ... | p`:sub:`m1` :n:`... p`:sub:`mn` :n:`]`